ilkersatur/Quiz-Game/README.md

 # Quiz Game
 - Quiz game for Windows Forms App
-- Written by Ilker Satur
+- Written by Ilker Satur 👨‍💻
 - Under The MIT License (MIT)
-- Copyright (c) 2022 Ilker Satur
+- Copyright © 2022 Ilker Satur

 # Features
 - Educational (General knowledge).
 - Added comments above code so it will help you understand code much better
 - It has database to store questions
-- Correct answer increases the prize money (Money at right corner)
+- Correct answer increases the prize money 💲💲💲 (Money at right corner)
-- Timmer of 30 sec for each question (Timer bar at center)
+- ⏳ Timmer of 30 sec for each question (Timer bar at center)
 - Random questions at each play (It will peek random ques and will show it to the user)
 - Good and Extensible UI.
 - Can be played offline